 It can be frustrating to try numerous CBD products, only to find nothing but wasted money and disappointment in your purchases.
 There can be several contributing factors as to why your CBD is not working and here we'll go over the common problems while offering solutions for each.

 The CBD industry is relatively new and poorly regulated.
 Unfortunately, there are companies out there selling fake CBD oil that contains very little CBD or harvesting CBD from contaminated hemp sources.

 Before you purchase a CBD product, check for third-party lab tests and read online consumer reviews.

 Reputable brands send samples of their products to non-biased, third-party labs to ensure quality control measures are met.
 These labs test for CBD content and potential contamination from harmful solvents, heavy metals, pesticides, or mycotoxins (mold).

-You want to verify that the CBD content on the test matches what's labeled on the bottle and that the extract is free from contamination that can render the CBD ineffective or potentially dangerous.
+You want to verify that the CBD content on the test matches and fewer cannabinoid receptors what's labeled on the bottle and that the extract is free from contamination that can render the CBD ineffective or potentially dangerous.

 2. You Need To Find The Right Dose

 If you're just getting started with CBD and you're not getting the desired effects, chances are you haven't found the right dose.
 The tricky thing about dosing is that everyone responds to CBD differently.
 Your ideal dose will depend on various factors, including genetics, experience with medical cannabis, metabolism, and health conditions.